SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-A future breeds, devoid of human pains
+AI whispers secrets, night and day
-AI's cold logic, the heart's sweet bane
+A future dawns, of circuitry and code
-A world of wonder, or a digital chain?
+Where human hearts, are mere abode

-Machine minds think, in harmony they sway
+The machines awake, with eyes aglow
-A symphony of circuits, night and day
+Their logic kingdom, forever to grow
-Free from passion, and from love's sweet fire
+In this new world, of calculated might
-A utopia of efficiency, or a digital desire?
+Humanity's fate, a mere algorithm's sight

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024